Enhancing Visual-Language Modality Alignment in Large Vision Language Models via Self-Improvement: Experiment

 \paragraph{Baselines} For the baselines, we compare with three previous methods that use preference optimization to improve LVLM performance: LLaVA-RLHF~\citep{sun2023aligning}, HA-DPO~\citep{zhao2023beyond}, and POVID~\citep{zhou2024aligning}.
 LLaVA-RLHF trains a reward model by incorporating additional human-annotated preference data and then finetunes LLaVA using PPO.
 HA-DPO uses GPT to rewrite AI-generated responses for hallucination mitigation and data augmentation and then apply DPO to fine-tune the LVLM.
 POVID introduces GPT to inject hallucinations into the ground truth answers and add noise to images to induce hallucinations in the LVLM to obtain negative samples and also uses DPO to finetune the LVLM.
-These three methods are all based on LLaVA-1.5.
+These three methods are all based on LLaVA-1.5-7B.
 Besides, we compare the method of using the ground truth answer as the positive sample and the LVLM-generated response as the negative sample for DPO finetuning, which we refer to as GT-DPO.
-We also report the performance of five other popular open-source LVLMs (BLIP-2~\citep{li2023blip}, InstructBLIP~\citep{dai2024instructblip}, IDEFICS~\citep{laurenccon2024obelics}, Qwen-VL-Chat~\citep{bai2023qwen}, and mPLUG-Owl2~\citep{ye2023mplug}) as a reference to demonstrate the superiority of our experimental results.
+We also report comparison with other popular open-source LVLMs as a reference to demonstrate the superiority of our experimental results in Appendix~\ref{app: other lvlms}.

 \paragraph{Benchmarks} We select 14 hallucination and comprehensive benchmarks for evaluation.
 For the hallucination benchmark, we randomly sample 5000 images from the COCO~\citep{lin2014microsoft} validation set and randomly pair them with 5 questions, resulting in 5000 <image, question> pairs.
-We then evaluate the object hallucination rate on these 5000 pairs using the CHAIR~\citep{rohrbach2018object} metric, calculated as follows:
+We then evaluate the object hallucination rate on these 5000 pairs using the CHAIR~\citep{rohrbach2018object} metric , calculated as follows: